bcgsc/unikseq/README.md

  -u min. [% unique] kmers in regions (option, default: -u 90 %) controls for sequence uniqueness in the reference output regions.

+ -m max. [% entries] in outgroup tolerated to have reference kmer (option, default: -m 0 % [original behaviour]) controls the kmer "uniqueness" in the outgroup, by tolerating a certain fraction of sequence entries in the outgroup having the reference kmer.
+This option could be useful when there's high similarity between the reference, ingroup AND outgroup sequences and more fine-grain adjustments are needed.
+Not specifying this option (-m 0) is the original unikseq behaviour.

  Example command:
  ./unikseq.pl -k 25 -r CEMA.fa -i shark.fa -o teleost.fa -s 100 -p 25 -l 1 -u 90